The Importance of Broker and Shipper Credit Checks

 It goes without saying that brokers and shippers that make customer service a priority are much more likely to be great partners.

-Once you’ve done your own basic due diligence by speaking to colleagues and asking questions, you should move onto running a free credit check through FactorsNetwork or sign up with 123LoadBoard.
-Using a third-party credit reporting service can help you check the broker or shipper’s credit rating, days-to-pay information, and debt summary — all extremely useful data to help you make informed decisions about the organizations you do business with.
+Once you’ve done your own basic due diligence by speaking to colleagues and asking questions, it’s time to run a credit check.
+As a Thunder client you can run a free credit check through FactorsNetwork or sign up with 123LoadBoard.
+Using a credit reporting service can help you check the broker or shipper’s credit rating.
+You can also see days-to-pay information, and debt summary.
+All extremely useful data to help you make informed decisions about the organizations you do business with.

 Understanding the Realities of Doing Business

-Some trucking companies have yet to realize that not doing a credit check right from the get-go means that you are now assuming the risk of potentially not getting paid for a load you’ve already delivered.
+Some trucking companies don’t realize skipping a credit check means assuming the risk of not getting paid for a delivered load.
 Remember, the goal here is to get a snapshot into how the new or existing customer will handle paying your freight invoices.

-Performing your due diligence and tracking your customer’s credit rating over time is not just something that is done at the beginning of a relationship.
+Tracking your customer’s credit rating over time is not just an initial step, but an ongoing practice.
 Ongoing monitoring will notify you of potential problems that could affect your customers’ ability to pay and help you avoid suffering the consequences of not getting paid.
 In addition to doing regular credit checks, monitoring your days sales outstanding (DSO) and having a clear idea of the average number of days it takes your trucking company to collect payment are crucial to mitigating risk and protecting the financial stability of your business.

-Be sure to check out our Thunder Funding Blog for more trucking industry news and trends from the team at Thunder Funding!Back to All Posts
+Be sure to check out our Thunder Funding Blog for more trucking industry news!Back to All Posts